ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2020-11-15-data-science-swe.md

-You get it already...the field is quite huge and you can get started in so many ways&mdash; I got overwhelmed before. *However*, as an opinionated advice, I think that there's one activity/exercise that introduces you to all relevant skills and focus them into a tangible output:
+You get it already...the field is quite huge and you can get started in so many ways&mdash; I got overwhelmed before. *However*, as an opinionated advice, I think that there's one exercise that introduces you to all relevant skills and focuses them into a tangible output:

 > Create a machine learning application that can receive HTTP requests
 > and can optionally be deployed as a containerized app.

+## Um, what?

 Let's break it down a bit: